 I am sure you have experienced going to the doctor’s office only to languish in the waiting room.
 Even though this has become commonplace, it is an unacceptable practice.
 When figuring out how to choose a great chiropractor, determine what the typical wait time is and measure that against what you honestly think is acceptable.

 Online research can help with how to choose a great chiropractor.
 For starters, to choose a great chiropractor, you want to rule out those who don’t have a great history.
 Each state has an online database that allows visitors to check if a chiropractor’s license is active and if they have any formal complaints against them.
 It’s like the CarFax of chiropractic!
-Georgia’s licensing board is located here.
+Search Georgia’s licensing board.

 Chiropractic practices should have raving fans who are happy to share their experiences.
 Don’t expect all reviews to be glowing.
 Chiropractors deal with health in a different paradigm and sometimes people are too ingrained in the medical model.
 These folks may express their dissatisfaction online.
 Read these reviews to understand their major complaints.
 Did they dislike the frequency of visits, or was the doctor addressing their overall health when they went for back pain?
 If so, these should not be of concern.
 If complaints point out the doctor did not listen, the office was not clean, or the receptionist was rude, you should beware.